MuhammedDilli/bone-fracture-clasification/README.md

 ![aaaa](https://github.com/MuhammedDilli/bone-fracture-clasification/assets/100585981/f4d5a38d-96df-4092-8126-68922c2b23d7)

-When I ran the project through google colap, it was constantly interrupted by gridsearch i didn't get the result I wanted with gridsearch.[Gridsearch Algorithm](https://github.com/MuhammedDilli/bone-fracture-clasification/blob/main/grid_search.ipynb)
+When I ran the project through google colap, it was constantly interrupted by gridsearch i didn't get the result I wanted with gridsearch.
+[Gridsearch Algorithm](https://github.com/MuhammedDilli/bone-fracture-clasification/blob/main/grid_search.ipynb)

 At the end of 17 different trainings with Bayesian, the maximum obtained training data was given 75%.[Bayesian Algorithm](https://github.com/MuhammedDilli/bone-fracture-clasification/blob/main/bayesian.ipynb) in these trainings, it was determined that the problem was during the augmentation and the augmentation was applied again from the very beginning. there was an improvement in the results after augmentation.